MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 .. note::

-   Events can not be sent from an interrupt unless the VEE Port implementation allows it.
+   Events can not be sent from the Interrupt Handler unless the VEE Port implementation allows it.

 Event format
 ------------